What is whaling?

 Examples in local government

-In 2017, a fraudster impersonating City of York Council’s Deputy Chief Executive contacted a senior manager asking for an urgent payment for “copyright infringement”.
+In 2017, a fraudster impersonating a local authority’s Deputy Chief Executive contacted a senior manager asking for an urgent payment for “copyright infringement”.
 The invoice sent asked for a payment of almost £12,000.
 The email address appeared to be from the Deputy Chief Executive’s work email address.

 Fortunately the senior manager who was contacted had doubts about the request and spoke to the Deputy Chief Executive directly to confirm the payment.
 On discovering the attempted fraud, Veritau and the council’s ICT department were alerted.